conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 Luckily for you, he knows a company that [handles such problems](https://stripe.com/pricing) for a fee.

-He then goes on to build a complete online purchase experience and you are in business.
+He then goes on to build a complete online purchase experience, and you are in business.

 Things start off well.

-And then your personal email, which you left on your website explodes with emails like these:
+And then your personal email, which you left on your website, explodes with emails like these:

 > "Your component is giving me the wrong result.
 It's printing 14 April 2022 as 04/14/2022, which is nonsense.
 >
-> Thanks, James"
+> Thanks, James."

 And ...